Application Deadline for Fall 2015 Admission: January 2, 2015

 - Academic Transcripts (uploaded to the online application)

 We require transcripts from all academic institutions attended even if you did not enroll in courses in your field.
 All international documents that are not issued in English must also be accompanied by certified English translations.
+These transcripts must be translated by an official agency that specializes in translating and evaluating documents.
+You may upload unofficial transcripts to the online application.
 If an applicant is offered admission and decides to attend, he or she will be required to provide unopened, official hard copies of all transcripts which will be compared to the unofficial uploads.

 - Three Letters of Recommendation